8 Wedding Ceremony Scripts to Borrow & Printables

 catholic-wedding-ceremony-script-button

-Entrance Rite
+Entrance rite

 As the entrance song is played, the assembly stands while the priest, ministers, and servers take their places, followed by the wedding party.
 The rest of this part of the processional can take two forms.